Abdi-Ghasem/iPose/README.md

 *2 - Display iPhone's measurement in Python (done on June 25th, 2022 via matplotlib; updated on November 24th, 2022).*

-*3 - Create a simple UI for the app with start/stop button.*
+*3 - Create a simple UI for the app with start/stop button (done on November 25th, 2022 using Storyboard).*

 *4 - Get iPhone's 3D point clouds.*